Arctic Field Grant (AFG) – Funding for Fieldwork in Svalbard

 Who can participate in the project?

 The Project Owner must be an approved Norwegian research organisation.
 The project must have a project administrator from this organisation.
-The grant will be administered by the Norwegian organisation and the associated project responsible.
+The funding will be administered by the Norwegian organisation.
+The Norwegian organisation will have the economic and scientific responsibility for the project.

-The project manager must be a master's student, PhD student or researcher affiliated with a Norwegian research organisation.
-Students/researchers from non-Norwegian institutions are eligible for AFG if, and only if, their project is carried out in close cooperation with a Norwegian research organisation.
+The project manager is the person for whom funding is sought, and who will carry out the fieldwork.
+She/he must be a master's student, PhD candidate or mid-career researcher affiliated with the Project Owner.
+Applicants who are not employed by or enrolled as a master's student or PhD candidate at the Project Owner are eligible for AFG if, and only if, their project is carried out in close cooperation with the Project Owner.

 What can you seek funding for?

-You can apply for a maximum of NOK 100 000 to cover costs related to fieldwork in Svalbard or on Jan Mayen.
-For more information, please see the SSF homepage (Terms & conditions, How-to, FAQ, confirmation form and templates).
+You can apply for a maximum of NOK 120 000.
+The funding covers costs related to fieldwork in Svalbard (including Bjørnøya and Hopen) or on Jan Mayen.

-Funding can only be sought to cover supplementary costs for fieldwork on Svalbard and is not intended to fully finance a project.
-Students/researchers based in the research bases on Svalbard, are eligible to apply for funding for fieldwork taking place in other parts of the archipelago.
-The funding only covers direct expenses in connection with field-based data collection for a project and no more than 5 per cent overhead for the institution.
-Overhead must be listed in the budget specifications.
+Funding is allocated to cover supplementary costs for fieldwork and is not intended to fully finance a project.
+The funding only covers direct expenses in connection with field-based collection of data or samples for a project and no more than 5 per cent overhead for the Project Owner (the responsible organisation).

-A fieldwork costs calculator for Svalbard is available on the the SSF homepage.
+A fieldwork costs calculator is available at the bottom of this call.

 The following items must be specified in the application form: